 - When you arrive, tell the restaurant staff you’re picking up an Uber Eats order.
 Confirm the name and order number to make sure you have the right order.
 Customers pay ahead of time, so you won’t need to pay.

 - Once you have the food, use the app to let the customer know you’re on your way.

 - Head to the delivery location and follow the customer’s instructions if there are any.
 You might need to hand the order to someone or leave it outside.

 - Mark the order complete in the app by swiping the Delivered icon.
 Now, you’re available for more jobs.

-How to Become an Uber Eats Driver
+How to Deliver for Uber Eats

 The signup process is simple, and you can complete it right from your phone.
 Just make sure you meet the requirements before you start.